-17 the legal path in relation to a party's right as it relates 18 to closing submissions is in Section 25, which clearly 19 states there is a right.
-We have not yet actually provided 20 the procedure that will apply to parties with standing in 21 their closing submissions, but the closing submissions and 22 that process will be forthcoming.
+MS. CHRISTA BIG CANOE: 15 Gentlemen.
+Yes.
+So the rules -- the only reference to the rules in the -- in 16 the legal path in relation to a party's right as it relates 17 to closing submissions is in Section 25, which clearly 18 19 states there is a right.
+We have not yet actually provided the procedure that will apply to parties with standing in 20 21 their closing submissions, but the closing submissions and that process will be forthcoming.
+22 advance notice, but we also did -- Commission counsel did reply to that response, and we stated our position at that time.
+We did not get notice of a motion until today.